-A chronology of the history of South Australia and its capital, Adelaide, up to 1936, the centenary of foundation.
+A chronology of the history of South Australia including its capital, Adelaide, up to 1936, the centenary of foundation.

 |About 40 tribal groups of aborigines inhabited South Australia.|